conra2010/ap/doc/api-platform/command line/Configure.md

 ```shell
 open $AP_ENTRYPOINT/.well-known/mercure/ui/#discover
 ```
-Copy the value of the JWT token, and save it into another variable:
+Paste this command, then copy the value of the JWT token, and then execute the command to save the token into another variable:
 ```shell (fish)
 set JWT_TOKEN (pbpaste)
 ```